anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #exchangesfig_uc2_1 title='Request collection (registrar-agent - pledge)' artwork-align="left"}

-Triggering the pledge to create the pledge-voucher-request is done using HTTPS POST on the defined pledge endpoint "/.well-known/brski/pledge-voucher-request".
+Triggering the pledge to create the pledge-voucher-request is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-voucher-request".

 The registrar-agent pledge-voucher-request Content-Type header is: